 - What are her/his needs and wants?

 - Where does she/he hang out?

 - What kind of lifestyle does she/he have?
-What kind does she/he wants?
+What kind does she/he want?

-The cherry on my cake of ideal qualities that my reader has, was usually a question: What is his/hers name?
+The cherry on my cake of ideal qualities that my reader has, was usually a question: What is his/her name?